luchiniatwork/dag-o-bert/README.md

 Sometimes this behavior is not desired. `:name` allows you to define the name of key to be used.
 I.e. `[:from-node :to-node {:name :my-key-name}]`

+### :skip-name?

+Alternateively, you might want to skip the default naming convention altogether when your functions return maps - particularly if they are fully namespaced maps.

+If this is the case, you can set `[:from-node :to-node {:skip-name? true}]` and the map your `:from-node` returns will be merged with other params sent from upstream functions when calling your `:to-node` downstream function.

 ### :transform